isaacs/node-lru-cache/README.md

 * `max` - The maximum number (or size) of items that remain in the cache (assuming no TTL pruning or explicit deletions).
-Note that fewer items may be stored if size calculation is used, and `sizeMax` is exceeded.
+Note that fewer items may be stored if size calculation is used, and `maxSize` is exceeded.
   This must be a positive finite intger.

-* `sizeMax` - Set to a positive integer to track the sizes of items added to the cache, and automatically evict items in order to stay below this size.
+* `maxSize` - Set to a positive integer to track the sizes of items added to the cache, and automatically evict items in order to stay below this size.
 Note that this may result in fewer than `max` items being stored.

-* `mode` - Either `'map'`, `'object'`, or `'auto'`.
-Determines the data structure to use to associate keys with indexes.

-    In `'auto'` mode, it will use an object, and only switch to using a `Map` when a key is used that is not a `Symbol` or a string less than length of 256.

-    Note that the switch does incur some performance penalty, as does the ongoing type checking and string-length checking on each set operation.
-    If you are 100% confident that you will never use a key that is costly or unsafe to store in an object, then `mode: 'object'` will _generally_ yield better performance.
-(See "Performance" below.)

-    Likewise, if you are reasonably confident that you will eventually need to store a mix of key types, or keys that cannot be used as object keys, then you will get slightly better performance using `mode:
-    'map'`.

 * `sizeCalculation` - Function used to calculate the size of stored items.
 If you're storing strings or buffers, then you probably want to